 The islands separating Sarasota Bay from the gulf near the city, known as keys, include Lido Key and Siesta Key, which are famous worldwide for the quality of their sandy beaches.
 The keys that are included in the boundary of Sarasota are Lido Key, St. Armands Key, Otter Key, Coon Key, Bird Key, and portions of Siesta Key.

 Previously, Siesta Key was named Sarasota Key.
 At one time, it and all of Longboat Key were considered part of Sarasota and confusing contemporaneous references may be found discussing them.

 Charlotte Harbor is truly a special place.
 Unlike the majority of Florida’s inland waterways that are surrounded by seawalls, condominiums and mansions, this area has hundreds of miles of mangrove shorelines, over 100 mangrove islands, and endless grass flats riddled with pot holes, oyster bars and sand bars.
 Once you arrive in the back country, you may not see another man-made structure all day.
 Fishing this area is like stepping back in time.

-Sarasota Bay offers a vast array of angling options, including the mile long sand bar (appropriately named Long Bar) where you can sight cast to snook, redfish and trout.
+Sarasota offers a vast array of fishing charter options, including the mile long sand bar (appropriately named Long Bar) where you can sight cast to snook, redfish and trout.
 Endless deep grass flats like Jon Ringling Museum Flats, Long Boat Key Flats, or Marina Jacks Flats, offer a vast array of species such as seatrout, ladyfish, jack crevalle, flounder, snapper and small grouper.